nertigel/block_arab/README.md

 # block_arab for Telegram
 This is a python-telegram-bot to handle/filter sent messages that contain any Arabic letters or country emojis.

-Very helpful in the current state against spammers.
-Now up and running, invite to your group/channel for free by clicking [here](https://t.me/BlockArabSpamBot).

 # Installation

 You can run this bot on your own, install the required lib by running this command: